American Motors History (1954-1987)

 The AMC Eagle was launched late in 1979 for the 1980 model year.
 First-year models were full-time all wheel drive only, subsequent models were full or part-time.

 As was the Eagle, the Concord and Spirit models were based on the Hornet platform.

 AMC's unstable financial condition led to a 49% buyout by the French-based Renault Corporation in December 1980.
 In 1986, American Motors had lost $91.3 million, with Renault owning much of the company's outstanding shares of stock.

 In March of 1987, Chrysler Corporation bought Renault's share in American Motors, plus all remaining shares, for an estimated $1.5 billion.
 Many say the purchase was instrumental in reviving Chrysler.

 After 33 years in business, American Motors became the Jeep-Eagle division of Chrysler.
-Perhaps the biggest reason for their demise was, they were just never large enough or profitable enough to compete with the Big Three.
+Although there were several reasons for their demise, perhaps the biggest reason was they were just never large enough or profitable enough to compete with the Big Three.

 Pictures courtesy: NashNut.com